Vunnupyx/clight/docs/user/MdcLightConfiguration.md

       // Required for protocol "mtconnect".
       "type": "event",
       // A mapping for mtconnect data element.
       // Boolean values can be mapped to string values.
-For example, the emergency stop could be mapped to the corresponding mtconnect value "TIGGERED" or "ARMED".
+For example, the emergency stop could be mapped to the corresponding mtconnect value "TRIGGERED" or "ARMED".
       // If more than two string values are needed, either integer values can be used or the values can be set by separate boolean values by setting "mapValues" must be set in the mapping.
 If more than one boolean value is "true", then the lowest active value is used.
       // Optional for the protocol "mtconnect".
       "map": {
         // Booleans
-        "true": "TIGGERED",
+        "true": "TRIGGERED",
         "false": "ARMED",
         // Integer or "mapValues"
         "0": "AUTOMATIC",
         "1": "MANUAL_DATA_INPUT",
         "2": "SEMI_AUTOMATIC"
-      }
+        // IO-Shield full mapping
+        "0": "ON",
+        "1": "OFF",
+        "2": "BLINKING"
+      },
+      // Optional - Initial value, can also be used to set a constant value.
+Is overwritten as soon as data is read "initialValue": "TRIGGERED"
     }
   ],
   // Data source protocol.
 Supported protocols are: "mtconnect"